JeroenBoersma/docker-compose-development/README.md

 For running the database you need to create a new persistent data volume `docker volume create dockerdev-mysql-volume`

-If you already where using this repo before(or want a local directory), you can map the existing volume with:
+If you already were using this repo before (or want a local directory), you can map the existing volume with:
 `docker volume create -o 'type=none' -o 'device='${PWD}'/mysql' -o 'o=bind' dockerdev-mysql-volume`

 ## Preparation

 Tested under Linux.
 Also tested on OSX by a limited number of developers.
-For Windows, take a look at the docker beta(heard that good performances are met)
+For Windows, take a look at the docker beta (heard that good performances are met)

 Stop all other local Webservers running on port 80/443, stop all MySQL database servers on port 3306.

-Set-up your database credentials(`conf/mysql`) and Blackfire(`conf/blackfire`) profile in the conf directory
+Set-up your database credentials (`conf/mysql`) and Blackfire (`conf/blackfire`) profile in the conf directory.

 - conf/mysql (`MYSQL_ROOT_PASSWORD=something`)